Danyu999/DistributedHashTable/README.md

 May attempt again in the future once I understand Rust more.

 * Previous attempts for socket communication involved byte by byte transmission and handling.
 Found out the serde library has support for serializing/deserializing for a tcp stream.
-Will try using this.
+Will use this.

-*
+* Created enum types for RequestMessages and BarrierMessages to serialize/deserialize to.
+Starting working on implementing the distributed barrier.
+Initial assumptions about port listening/connecting/sending was wrong.
+Attempted to first send "ready" messages to all processes on the network, and then listen to receive said messages, count the number of messages, then send an "all ready" message when the number of ready messages match the number of processes.
+However, sending a message requires connecting to each process, and if each process is sending first, each process ends up waiting forever :(.